AdnanJoraid/LogisticsFullStack/README.md

 - [Demo](#demo)

 # Technologies
-LogisticsAPI is an extensive REST API back-end built with C#, SQLite database, and ASP.NET framework that implements an inventory tracking web application for a logistics company.
+LogisticsFullStack is an extensive Full-Stack web application made in C#, JavaScript, SQLite, ASP.NET and React, that implements an inventory tracking web application for a logistics company.
 The back-end supports basic CRUD functionality for creating inventory items, warehouses, and inventory transactions.
 The back-end provides a high-quality code with input validation, try-catch statements to handle unexpected exceptions, and different HTTP status codes returned with the response to provide confirmation or error messages.
 Although this is a back-end specific challenge, I implemented a frontend using React allowing users to add items, warehouses, and transactions.
 Moreover, the user is also able to view all the items, warehouses and transactions through the frontend.